connorskees/connorskees.github.io/content/extend-rule.md

 // false
 ```

-With complex selectors, the semantics of the combinators come into play.
+This is where we have to start caring about the semantics of combinators.
 The interesting case here is that the descendant combinator (` `) is considered a superselector of the next child combinator (`>`) while the inverse isn't true.
 The other combinators don't have any interesting interactions.

 Superselector calculations work on selector lists as well: `a, b` is a superselector of `a` and `b`.